shreyvarma13/Bank_Loan_Dashboard/README.md

 # Bank Loan Report Dashboard in Excel

-This project is an interactive **Bank Loan Report Dashboard** built in Microsoft Excel.
+This project is an interactive **Bank Loan Dashboard** built in Microsoft Excel.
 It provides a comprehensive analysis of the bank’s lending activities and portfolio health using key financial metrics such as **Loan Applications, Funded Amounts, Amounts Received, Interest Rates,** and **Debt-to-Income Ratios (DTI)**.

 ---